Paris in World War II: Civilian population

-By the time that the Germans arrived in Paris, two-thirds of the Parisians, particularly those in the wealthier neighborhoods, had fled to the countryside and the south of France, in what is known as the exode de 1940, the massive exodus of millions of people from the Netherlands, Belgium, Luxembourg, the north and east of France, fleeing after the German victory of the battle of Sedan (12–15 May 1940).
-Once the Occupation had begun, they started to return.
-By July 7, the city government estimated the population had risen again to 1.5 million; it climbed to two million by October 22, and 2.5 million by January 1, 1941.
+By the time that the Germans arrived in Paris, two-thirds of the Parisians, particularly those in the wealthier neighborhoods, had fled to the countryside and the south of France, in what is known as the The Exodus, the massive exodus of millions of people from the Netherlands, Belgium, Luxembourg, the north and east of France, fleeing after the German victory of the Battle of Sedan (12–15 May 1940).
+Once the occupation had begun, they started to return.
+By 7 July, the city government estimated the population had risen again to 1.5 million; it climbed to 2 million by 22 October, and 2.5 million by 1 January 1941.
 At the beginning of 1943, it fell again, because of air raids by the Allies, the arrest and deportation of Jews and foreigners, and the forced departure to factories in Germany of many young Frenchmen, as part of the Service du travail obligatoire (STO), "Obligatory Work Service".

 The attitude of the Parisians toward the occupiers varied greatly.
 Some saw the Germans as an easy source of money; others, as the Prefect of the Seine, Roger Langeron (arrested on 23 June 1940), commented, "looked at them as if they were invisible or transparent."
 The attitude of members of the French Communist Party was more complicated; the Party had long denounced Nazism and Fascism, but after the signing of the Molotov–Ribbentrop Pact on 23 August 1939, had to reverse direction.
-The editors of the Communist Party newspaper, L'Humanité, which had been closed down by the French government, asked the Germans for permission to resume publishing, and it was granted.
+The editors of L'Humanité, which had been closed down by the French government, asked the Germans for permission to resume publishing, and it was granted.
 The Party also asked that workers resume work in the armaments factories, which were now producing for the Germans.
-Many individual communists opposed the Nazis, but the ambivalent official attitude of the Party lasted until Operation Barbarossa, the German attack on the Soviet Union on June 22, 1941.
-The Ukrainian-Jewish Marxist historian, Maximilien Rubel, was living semi-secretly in Paris, and was astonished by the level of ignorance shown by Marxist members of the resistance that he met, and in consequence he introduced the term "Marxologie" to refer to a systematic scholarly approach to the understanding of Marx and Marxism, which he perceived to be needed.
+Many individual communists opposed the Nazis, but the ambivalent official attitude of the Party lasted until Operation Barbarossa, the German attack on the Soviet Union on 22 June 1941.
+The Ukrainian-Jewish Marxist historian, Maximilien Rubel, was living semi-secretly in Paris, and was astonished by the level of ignorance shown by Marxist members of the resistance that he met, and in consequence he introduced the term "Marxology" to refer to a systematic scholarly approach to the understanding of Marx and Marxism, which he perceived to be needed.

-For the Parisians, the Occupation was a series of frustrations, shortages and humiliations.
-A curfew was in effect from nine in the evening until five in the morning; at night, the city went dark.
-Rationing of food, tobacco, coal and clothing was imposed from September 1940.
+For the Parisians, the occupation was a series of frustrations, shortages and humiliations.
+A curfew was in effect from 9 p.m. to 5 a.m.; at night, the city went dark.
+Rationing of food, tobacco, coal and clothing was initiated in September 1940.
 Every year the supplies grew more scarce and the prices higher.
 The French press and radio broadcast only German propaganda.